-The first major move of Tun Razak as NOC Director was to return to the constitutional contract to uphold and implement Malay political primacy course of action in the interests of social justice.
+The first major move of Tun Razak as NOC Director was to return to the constitutional contract to uphold and implement Malay political primacy more vigorously.
+In this way, he appeased the forces of Malay nationalism.
+To pacify the non-Malays, he recognized their rights to citizenship and their participation in the economy and the administration, but warned that the "democratic excesses" of the Tunku's system had to be curbed.10 The non-Malays would no longer be allowed to challenge the constitutional contract.
 The Malays would be entitled to full government assistance to achieve economic and social integration.
-There would be no more attempts at "pluralism" and "balancing acts of compromise and accommodation", or as the Malay ultras had called it, "policies of give and take" to delay this more vigorously.
-In this way, he appeared the forces of Malay nationalism.
-To pacify the non-Malays, he recognized their rights to citizenship and their participation in the economy and the administration, but warned that the "democratic excesses" of the Tunku's system had to be curbed.
-10 The non-Malays would no longer be allowed to challenge the constitutional contract.
+There would be no more attempts at "pluralism" and "balancing acts of compromise and accommodation", or as the Malay ultras had called it, "policies of give and take" to delay this course of action in the interests of social justice.